Michaelangel007/nanofont3x4/README.md

 * Italic?

-The annoying famous "Left as an exercise for the reader." :-)
+The famous but annoying _"Left as an exercise for the reader."_ :-)

-One would have to do a proper greyscale anti-aliasing offset to get italics.
-Maybe someone else will take up the challenge? ;-)
+One would have to do a proper greyscale anti-aliasing partial-texel offset to get italics.
+Maybe someone else will take up the challenge?

 # Uber 4x4 Texture Atlas All Permutations